Master of Arts in Industrial and Organizational Psychology (MAIOP)

-Courses are offered in the evenings and on accelerated weekend schedules to allow full-time students to work during the day at graduate assistantships for partial tuition waivers (see MAIOP financial aid).
-Also, the MAIOP schedule allows full-time students to complete organizational internships to obtain relevant professional experience and marketable skills.
+Courses are usually offered in the evenings and on accelerated (weekend) schedules to allow full-time students to work during the day at graduate assistantships.
+The MAIOP schedule allows full-time students to complete organizational internships to obtain relevant professional experience and marketable skills.
 Full-time students can complete the program in under two years, or four semesters.

 Our alumni network and strong ties to the business community provide students with numerous opportunities for mentoring relationships, job-shadowing activities, and networking with area professionals (see SHRM-UNH).
 Also, students are provided with the resources to study for the Professional in Human Resources (PHR) certification exam (a nationally recognized designation that demonstrates that an individual has mastered a key body of knowledge pertaining to the human resources field).

 Students in their first year take mostly core courses and are frequent participants in student groups such as the Society for Human Resource Management (SHRM-UNH).
 Second year students enroll in elective courses and spend a good deal of time in outside organizations completing internships.
 Both out-of state students and Connecticut residents make the most of their leisure time in the MAIOP program by taking advantage of the wide variety of social and cultural activities in the region (see MAIOP student life).

 Below is a sample program for full-time study for the 45-credit MAIOP degree.
 There is some flexibility in the program schedule; for example, students may register for internship credits during the term.
 Some students take twelve credits during one semester and elect not to take summer courses.